-Like the CARES Act, the memorandum excludes borrowers with Perkins loans not owned by the government and commercially held Federal Family Education Loans, or FFEL.
+Like the CARES Act, the extension excludes borrowers with Perkins loans not owned by the government and commercially held Federal Family Education Loans, or FFEL.
 These two programs no longer exist, but there are still many borrowers who are repaying student loans received through them.

 While these borrowers did not receive the automatic temporary benefits, however, they will continue to be able to seek relief by applying for an emergency forbearance or applying for an income-driven repayment plan.

 If you’re not sure what types of student loans you have, contact your loan servicer to find out.
 If you have an online account with your loan servicer, you can also check there to see whether the benefit was applied to your account.
 If you find that your student loan was excluded from the temporary benefits, you can still seek relief by contacting your loan servicer to apply for income-driven repayment or forbearance.

 More Updates Are Coming

 The Education Department and its student loan servicers are working together to get the necessary information about coronavirus relief updates to qualifying borrowers.
 The Education Department posts details on its FAQ page to help borrowers understand how this extension will affect their loans.